greole/ginkgo-wiki/Introduction-to-CPP-template-metaprogramming.md

 Variadic templates
 ==================

-C++11 introduced templates with variable number of parameters ("variadic templates") by introducing "template parameter packs".
+C++11 enabled templates with variable number of parameters ("variadic templates") by introducing "template parameter packs".
 A template parameter pack is a list of template parameters of the same kind (type, any type of integer, point, or enumeration) and is specified by appending an ellipsis